ahmedelshaikh20/RequestMaster/README.md

 ```kotlin
     httpurlconnection.disconnect()
 ```
-*If you Wondered like me at first where actually the connection starts I got you, after a quick search I found that httpurlconnection starts the connection when we try to get stream for receiving or sending data*
+*If you Wondered like me at first where actually the connection starts I got you, after a quick search I found that httpurlconnection starts the connection when we try to get the stream for receiving or sending data*

 As Simple as that I finished Creating 3 methods for requests one for GET Requests, POST with JSON Body and one for File UPLOAD